7 Best Women's Hiking Boots in 2024

 What makes it the best?

-No matter what path we took on our outdoor adventures, the Scarpa Terra GTX brought solid support and protection.
+No matter what path we took on our adventures, the Scarpa Terra GTX brought solid support and protection thanks to its high-quality leather.
 We felt sure of every step we took because of the Vibram outsole’s extra sticky traction.
 Post-testing in the lab, it emerged as our top leather hiking boot for women.

-Visually, the leather upper looked waterproof, and our smoke test in the lab confirmed its airtight nature with a 1/5 breathability score.
-Checking with our microscope reveals a solid upper, it’s impossible for anything to get through.
+Visually, the leather upper looked waterproof, and our smoke test confirmed its airtight nature with a 1/5 breathability score, perfect for women who hike on cold and wet trails.
+Our microscope reveals a solid upper, it’s impossible for anything to get through.
 Even our Dremel is no match against it, earning it a well-deserved 5/5 toebox durability rating.

 Besides its firm ankle hold, our surefootedness stems from the stiff TPU shank in the boot.
 The platform is also more grounded than average with its 32.1/17.0 mm stack, and firmer with its 29.5 HA midsole composition, all leading to a more stable ride.

 The Vibram outsole shows glue-like adhesion even when we hiked through slippery slopes.
 The 4-mm lugs displayed solid braking power when needed.
-Overall, we’re amazed how Terra GTX manages to excel in both traction and durability, showing only a minimal scuff in our Dremel test.
+Overall, we’re amazed how Terra GTX manages to excel in both traction and durability, showing minimal damage in our Dremel test.

-It’s no surprise that this leather boot is a hefty 20.3 oz (575g), which unfortunately leads to leg fatigue over longer efforts.
-Women who prefer a more agile and seamless ride can try lighter options.
+It’s no surprise that this leather boot is a hefty 20.3 oz (575g), which leads to leg fatigue over longer efforts.
+Women who prefer a more agile ride can try lighter options.

 Pros